 A claim of ownership through adverse possession will not succeed when the trespasser actually had the authority to be on the premises.
-A trespasser who uses land by permission from the owner can never gain title by adverse possession, no matter how long that use may continue.
+A trespasser who uses land by permission from the owner can never gain title by adverse possession, no matter how long that use might continue.

-Similarly, a renter cannot establish a claim of adverse possession against the owner and landlord of a piece of property.
+In line with the above, a renter cannot establish a claim of adverse possession against the owner and landlord of a piece of property.
 This is generally true regardless of how much rent was paid, or how long the renter possessed the land.

 Again, however, you're under no legal obligation to provide such permission.
-This would mostly be appropriate in situations where you really don't mind the person's use, and want to maintain good relations – such as with a neighbor who has planted flowers along your property line.
+This would mostly be appropriate in situations where you really don't mind the person's use, and want to maintain good relations; such as with a neighbor who has planted flowers along your property line.
 A more direct option in dealing with adverse possession is to contact an attorney and file an action to eject the trespasser, as well as calling the police.